Woman Killed By Mountain Lion In Colorado; First Such Killing In Over 25 Years

 The department added that “wildlife involved in attacks on humans must be euthanized to ensure public safety,” and this was done in keeping with the Colorado Parks & Wildlife’s official policies.

-As an investigation is underway into the killing, pathologists with Colorado Parks & Wildlife will perform a necropsy on the bodies of the two mountain lions.
-Through these analyses, the department will be checking for “abnormalities and neurological diseases like rabies and avian influenza.”
+Next, pathologists with Colorado Parks & Wildlife performed a necropsy on the bodies of the two mountain lions.
+Through these analyses, the department hoped to check for “abnormalities and neurological diseases like rabies and avian influenza.”

 Colorado Parks & Wildlife noted, “Mountain lion attacks on humans in Colorado are considered to be rare, with 28 previous attacks reported to CPW since 1990.
 The last fatal attack was in 1999.”

-While the identity of the victim has not yet been released by the Larimer County Coroner, the Estes Park Police Department posted a message about the fatal mountain lion attack.
+Prior to the release of the identity of the victim, news of Kovatch’s death had already been released.
+The Estes Park Police Department posted a message about the fatal mountain lion attack.

 “The Town of Estes Park is deeply saddened by the tragic news of a suspected fatal mountain lion attack that occurred on the Crosier Mountain trail in unincorporated Larimer County yesterday,” wrote the police department on its Facebook page on January 2.
 “Our hearts go out to the victim’s family, friends, and loved ones during this incredibly difficult time.
 We offer our sincere condolences to all those grieving this heartbreaking loss.”